dashpay/platform/packages/js-dash-sdk/docs/examples/publishing-a-new-contract.md

 // This is the name previously registered in DPNS. const client = new Dash.Client({
+  wallet: {
-  mnemonic: "",// Your app mnemonic, which holds the app identity apps:{
+    mnemonic: "", // Your app mnemonic, which holds the identity }, apps:{
     myapp:{
       contractId:""// The registered contract id